Clos86/Vazquez-readme-generator/README.md

 # README Generator

   ## Description
-  It creates a readme file by prompting the user with questions about thier project.
+  This application is intended to create a professional README file by prompting the user with questions about their project.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)